International Admissions Overview

 Credential evaluations are a behind the scenes process to help departments select the best applicants and give fair consideration to each individual.
 Evaluations require meticulous attention to detail.
 Even though there are established evaluation procedures, it is not a science.
 Although there are placement recommendations from American Association of Collegiate Registrars and Admissions Officers (AACRAO) and National Association for Foreign Students Affairs (NAFSA), each U.S. institution can follow its own evaluation practices.
 Our practices evolved over the years through observation and tracking.

-The Graduate School also creates and maintains a local database used by departments to generate worklists and for electronic communication between the the Graduate School and the programs.
+The Graduate School also created and maintains Applicant Review, which is used by programs to generate worklists and for electronic communication between the the Graduate School and the programs.

 The Graduate School generates an online student status check.
 Applicants can use the personal website to check on their application status, to see whether test scores have arrived or to check on their I-20 status.

-Applicants must send all paper documentation, including transcripts, academic records, and reference letters, to the departments.
+Applicants must upload all documents into their application, which the program views first.
 Hence, the sifting and winnowing of applications takes place at the program level -- there are more than 110 at UW-Madison.
 Each department coordinator creates applicant files, and the departmental admissions committee makes the decisions, whether to review, admit, refuse or defer, based on their own unique criteria for admission.

-The local database provides each department with a list of their applicants.
+The Applicant Review system provides each department with a list of their applicants.
 By selecting an individual the department can view applicant information.
 It also provides links to schools profiled in the Directory; it flags low English proficiency test scores and allows a department to view requested evaluations.
 Departments can also view decisions made by other departments to which an applicant may have applied.

 After an international applicant passes through credential and English proficiency review, financial information is requested by the Graduate School through the status check.
 Whether funding is from the department, a third party, or from the applicants themselves, financial documents submitted are reviewed for sufficient dollar amounts.
 If an applicant cannot come up with sufficient financial resources processing stops.

-Once the necessary financial documents are submitted and approved an I-20 is generated.
+Once the necessary financial documents are submitted and approved, the applicant is admitted, and an I-20 is generated.

 We check each application to make sure we have all information needed for evaluation: applicant's name, applicant's other names (different spellings or name changes), social security number (if available), date of birth, gender, country of citizenship, country of permanent residence, semester for which they are applying.
 We also check previous schools attended and whether we have received the proper credentials.
 We require that academic records be issued in the native language with official English translations.
 On our application we also ask the applicant to self-report a grade point average (GPA) or quality of academic work, rank in class, and standardized test scores with projected date or date taken.